-- Functional Skills will offer a teacher assessed grade option, as a last resort, where a centre can demonstrate it is not possible to live test individual leaners, who are assessment ready, for safety reasons
+- Functional Skills will offer a TAG option, as a last resort, where a centre can demonstrate it is not possible to live test individual leaners, who are assessment ready, for safety reasons.

-- You will be required to submit evidence that shows how the learner has tried and failed to test through the usual means, evidence that a delay to the test is not an option and that you have the evidence to submit a teacher assessed grade.
+- You will be required to submit evidence that shows how the learner has tried and failed to test through the usual means, evidence that a delay to the test is not an option and that you have the evidence to submit a TAG.

 - Submissions will be on a learner-by-learner basis.

-We have created some support guidance to help centres identify whether their learners will be eligible for a teacher assessed grade, which you can access on this page.
+We have created some support guidance to help centres identify whether their learners will be eligible for a Teacher Assessed Grade (TAG), which you can access on this page.
 We highly recommend you read this document before proceeding.

-This submission process is to approve a learner’s eligibility for a Functional Skills teacher assessed grade, but does not approve a final teacher assessed grade.
-Once approval is given at this stage, you should then follow the documented process for submission for a final teacher assessed grade.
+This submission process is to approve a learner’s eligibility for a Functional Skills teacher assessed grade, but does not approve a final TAG.
+Once approval is given at this stage, you should then follow the documented process for submission for a final TAG.